The Snow Monkeys At Jigokudani Monkey Park In Nagano, Japan

-If your only option is to visit the park in the summer, you still have a decent chance of seeing the monkeys because the park staff feeds them regularly and that encourages them to keep coming back.
+If your only option is to visit the park in the summer, you still have a decent chance of seeing the snow monkeys because the park staff feeds them regularly and that encourages them to keep coming back.

 In the summer they’re less likely to dip in the hot springs though, so that limits your photo ops even if they come around.

 There’s a live cam at the park’s official website that you can use the day before your trip to see if the monkeys are active, but the biggest factor is still the season when you go — winter is best!

 - My Japan Travel Guide – Food, Castles, & Temples

 - Best Things To Do In Tokyo, Japan